Betsy DeVos Suggests HBCUs Are ‘Pioneers’ Of ‘School Choice’

 Betsy DeVos suggested historically black colleges and universities, or HBCUs, are the “real pioneers” of “school choice” following a meeting with academic leaders on Monday.
-Although the comment was clearly meant to be a compliment, critics are concerned that the Education Secretary is ignorant of the fact that HBCUs were founded because many black students were not permitted to enroll at traditionally white colleges in the late 18th and early 19th centuries.
+Although the comment was clearly meant to be a compliment, critics are concerned that the education secretary is ignorant of the fact that HBCUs were founded because many black students were not permitted to enroll at traditionally white colleges in the late 18th and early 19th centuries.

 Contrary to Betsy DeVos’ statement, historically black colleges and universities were not established to give black students an alternative choice — they were established because a majority of black students did not have any other choice.